Skip to content

 Hey, I'm Khaled

-I build platforms for governing and evaluating AI — responsibly, at scale.
+I build platforms for governing and evaluating AI, responsibly and at scale.

-Right now I'm Head of AI Governance and Evaluations Platform at the AI Group at RBC, where I lead platform strategy for how the bank governs, evaluates, and deploys AI responsibly at scale.
-My work spans evaluation frameworks, governance infrastructure, model risk, and the organizational patterns needed to operate AI safely in a regulated environment.
-Before stepping into this role, I built and led the bank's agentic AI platform at RBC Borealis — designing the orchestration layer, agent runtime infrastructure, identity integration, and the observability systems that make AI workloads debuggable in production.
-That engineering foundation is what shapes how I think about governance: not as a control function bolted on at the end, but as a platform problem designed in from the start.
+Before stepping into this role, I built and led the bank's agentic AI platform at RBC Borealis, where I designed the orchestration layer, agent runtime infrastructure, identity integration, and the observability systems that make AI workloads debuggable in production.
+That engineering foundation is what shapes how I think about governance today.

 Before AWS, I was Director of Product Management for Cloud & Transformation at RBC, where I owned strategy and roadmap for the bank's enterprise cloud platform and led cloud, infrastructure, and AIOps product teams.
 Prior to that, I held product and architecture roles at TD Bank and Rogers Communications, and started my career writing code at BlackBerry, Siemens, and McMaster University.